mpetavy/netio/README.md

 * "-dr" defines that this NETIO should receive data, although it is a client with "-c"

 ## Differences in data transmmission between network and serial
-With a network connection the end of data transmission can be recognized either by a EOF data or network disconnection.
+With a network connection the end of data transfer can be recognized either by a EOF data or network disconnection.

-On serial connections there is no EOF and no disconnection.
-If you send data to a serial port then this data is either consumed (by a connected other serial port) or just vanishes to the unknown.
+If you send data via a serial port then this data is either consumed (by a connected other serial port) or just vanishes to the unknown.

-In order to recognize a data transmission there must be a timeout elapsing after the last byte By that the consuming partner recognized the end of transmission.
+In order to recognize a chunk of daat going over a serial data transfer there must be a timeout elapsing after the last byte of the chunk.
+By that the consuming partner recognized the end of transfer.

-For the sending partner the parameter "-ls" defines the time to sleep between two transmissons.
+For the sending partner the parameter "-ls" defines the time to sleep between two transfers.

-For the receiving partner the parameter "-lt" defines the timeout (where no data must be received) after which a transmission is recognized as to be completed.
+For the receiving partner the parameter "-lt" defines the timeout (where no data must be received) after which a transfer is recognized as to be completed.
 Each additional data receiving reset this timeout.

 Parameter "-ls" must always be greater as parameter -lt"

+if you leave the "-ls" and "-lt" parameter undefined then the correct values are automatically calculated depending on the current data role.

 ## TLS data encryption
 NETIO supports TLS data encryption by version TLS 1.0 - TLS 1.3.